AfriCodeWizard/MYNZAGRIC/README_ADMIN.md

 - Ensure articles are marked as "Published"
 - Check that the Supabase client is configured correctly
 - Verify RLS policies allow public read access to published articles

+### Articles not showing in admin dashboard (showing "0 articles")
+- **This is the most common issue!** Run the SQL in `supabase/fix-rls-policy.sql` in your Supabase SQL Editor
+- This adds a policy that allows authenticated users to read their own articles (both published and unpublished)
+- Without this policy, RLS blocks authenticated users from seeing their own articles in the admin dashboard